seantrott/seantrott.github.io/_posts/2022-4-13-disconfirmation.md

 Maier, M., & Abdel Rahman, R. (2019).
 No matter how: Top-down effects of verbal and semantic category knowledge on early visual perception.
 Cognitive, Affective, & Behavioral Neuroscience, 19(4), 859-876.

-Final points to make:

-- Often, we don't have a very well-specified or theoretically justified null hypothesis.
-It's just "the true size of the effect is zero."
-But unless there's actually a theory that says that, it's not particularly interesting to reject the null hypothesis that "the true size of the effect is zero".
-And so that just leaves us quibbling about whether the actual size is interesting or not.
-- (This issue of "is the actual size interesting" is helpfully illuminated by baselines.)

-Discuss modus ponens and modus tollens, vs logical fallacies.

-People often posit theory T and find data D that are consistent, and thus argue for the theory T.
-But that’s not logically sound.